Athletics-Bednarek wins 200m, Kenyans shine at Doha Diamond League | Sports-Games

 Athletics-Bednarek wins 200m, Kenyans shine at Doha Diamond League

+Fraser-Pryce, 34, ran 10.84 seconds ahead of Nigeria's Blessing Okagbare (10.90) with America's Javianne Oliver finishing third (11.03).
+Fraser-Pryce is hoping to become the first female athlete to win three Olympic 100m titles after taking gold in 2008 and 2012 in Beijing and London respectively after a silver at Rio 2016.

+"I am happy that I won, because its far away from the fourth place that I did the last time," she said.
+"It's going to be be the final Olympic appearance (for me) so I hope it will be good.
+The last three Olympics I went to I was able to stand on the podium and I'm hoping to be able to make it there again God willing."

-Kenyans dominated the middle-distance races on a night when athletes competed without spectators due to COVID-19 restrictions, although music from the stadium's loudspeakers provided some semblance of an atmosphere.
-PATIENT RACE
+KENYANS DOMINATE Kenyans dominated the middle-distance races on a night when athletes competed without a crowd due to COVID-19 restrictions, although music from the loudspeakers provided some atmosphere.

-Men's 1,500m world and three-time Diamond League champion Timothy Cheruiyot ran a patient race to win in a world leading time of 3:30.48 to kick-start his season.
-"It was a very good race, anyone could have won," Cheruiyot said.
-"My next focus is Monaco."

 "It's my first time winning in the Diamond League and here in Doha," Chebet said.
 "I didn't expect to win.
 I did well today and now I am preparing for the Olympics."
 Chebet said she hoped to run the 5,000m in Tokyo.